 In cases where an investigation is carried out at the Review Stage, the case officer will present the findings of that investigation to the student who is appealing, with the option of submitting comments within a defined time-frame.
-Those comments will then be included in the appeal submission to the Chair or Deputy Chair of the Special Cases Committee.
+Those comments will then be included in the appeal submission to the Special Cases Manager, Chair or Deputy Chair of the Special Cases Committee.

 If the case officer does not believe the appeal merits investigation, they will ask the Special Cases Manager, Chair or Deputy Chair of the Special Cases Committee to make a decision on the Review Stage appeal.

 Triage at Review Stage